Configure form rules

-Learn how to configure form rules to dynamically show or hide form fields based on visitor input, creating more relevant and streamlined forms.
+Learn how to configure form rules to dynamically show or hide form fields and steps, or jump to a specific step, based on visitor input, creating more relevant and streamlined forms.

 Use form rules to create cleaner and more responsive forms: